ibm-cloud-docs/power-iaas/vpn-connections-deprecated.md

 {{site.data.keyword.powerSys_notm}} supports multiple workspaces from the same account.
 However, only a single workspace can use a VPN connection.
 If you want to configure a VPN connection for multiple workspaces for the same account, open a [Service Ticket](/docs-draft/power-iaas?topic=power-iaas-getting-help-and-support).

-### Connecting to [client-managed environment]{: tag-teal} network
+### Connecting to [a network in the client-managed environment]{: tag-teal}
 {: #vpn-connecting-onpremise}

-You can configure your VPN to connect to your [client-managed environment]{: tag-teal} network by following these steps in the {{site.data.keyword.powerSys_notm}} CLI or API.
+You can configure your VPN to connect to your [network in the client-managed environment]{: tag-teal} by following these steps in the {{site.data.keyword.powerSys_notm}} CLI or API.

 1. [Create an IKE policy](/docs-draft/power-iaas?topic=power-iaas-VPN-connections#creating-IKE-policies).
 2. [Create an IPsec policy](/docs-draft/power-iaas?topic=power-iaas-VPN-connections#creating-IKE-policies).
 3. [Create a VPN connection](/docs-draft/power-iaas?topic=power-iaas-VPN-connections#creating-VPN-connections).
-4. Configure your [client-managed environment]{: tag-teal} IPsec gateway enduring IKE policy, IPsec policy, and VPN connection parameters that are compatible.
+4. Configure your IPsec gateway enduring IKE policy, IPsec policy, and VPN connection parameters [in your client-managed environment]{: tag-teal} that are compatible.

-#### Configuring the [client-managed environment]{: tag-teal} VPN gateway
+#### Configuring the VPN gateway [in the client-managed environment]{: tag-teal}
 {: #configure-onpremise-vpngateway}

-The next step is to configure your [client-managed environment]{: tag-teal} VPN gateway peer to connect to your IBM Cloud VPN Gateway for Power Virtual Server workspace.
+The next step is to configure your [VPN gateway peer to connect in the client-managed environment]{: tag-teal} to your IBM Cloud VPN Gateway for Power Virtual Server workspace.
 The configuration depends on the type of VPN gateway.
 See the following topics for details.

 Any configurations that are not listed in this section are not supported by {{site.data.keyword.powerSys_notm}}.
 If you need a different configuration or predictable performance, you must opt for the configuration that is described in [Site-to-site VPN connectivity](/docs-draft/power-iaas?topic=power-iaas-vpn-connectivity) with redundant VPN connections.